ClementNerma/NightOS/docs/applications/Comet.md

 # Comet

 Comet is the default file manager of NightOS.
-It embeds the `sys::comet` library.

 ## Compatible filesystems